inntran/git-benchmark-testdata/mattoid/ejaculate/multungulate.markdown

 Darth Vader sleeps with a Teddywookie.
 To the landlord belongs the doorknobs.
-"Those who believe in astrology are living in houses with foundations of Silly Putty."
+"Those who believe in astrology  living in houses with foundations of Silly Putty."
 -  Dennis Rawlins, astronomer
 To keep your friends treat them kindly; to kill them, treat them often.